 We sit down with a group of students from the UK to talk about school, Covid-19, and everything in between.
 This episode was produced across four countries.
 For more information, check out our social media @eutopya.worldwide.
 See you soon!

 In this episode, we hear from student Paula Medina Agromeyor, who discusses how the coronavirus outbreak has demonstrated the failings of a GDP-centric global system.
 This episode was produced—across two continents and three countries—by Paula Medina Agromeyor, Anya Bégué, and Mario Edoardo Simmaco.
 For more information, visit our website at eutopyapodcast.org or tweet us @EutopyaPodcast.
 See you next time!

+Our first Bump is here!
 1,000 tons of oil spilled in the Indian Ocean.
 A wetland zone of international importance at high risk.
 Thousands of livelihoods pending.
 How can the ocean be global by definition but not respond to any global rules?